 12.4.7.6 Status codes

-An SAE Commit message with a status code not equal to SUCCESS shall indicate that a peer rejects a previously sent SAE Commit message.
+An SAE Commit message with a status code not equal to SUCCESS or SAE_HASH_TO_ELEMENT shall indicate that a peer rejects a previously sent SAE Commit message.
 An unsupported finite cyclic group is indicated with a status code of UNSUPPORTED_FINITE_CYCLIC_GROUP, “Authentication is rejected because the offered finite cyclic group is not supported.”
 An unknown password identifier is indicated with a status code of UNKNOWN_PASSWORD_IDENTIFER, “Authentication is rejected because the password identifier is unknown.”
 An Anti-Clogging Token field is requested by transmitting an SAE Commit message with a status code of ANTI_CLOGGING_TOKEN_REQUIRED, “Anti-Clogging Token Requested,” with the Anti-Clogging Token field occupying the Token field of the Authentication frame.

 Instruct the editor to append the following to section J.10: